 Where to invest in Vietnam?
 Episode 2: Hanoi or Ho Chi Minh City?

 When it comes to selecting a business location in Vietnam, the very first considerations which might come to mind, are the two biggest and most important hubs: Hanoi and Ho Chi Minh City.
-In this article we will see all the pros and cons about doing business in these two cities.
+In this article, we will see all the pros and cons of doing business in these two cities.

 However, we will also explore some alternatives in this series of articles about the most suitable locations for your business.